 Quest’s new Peace of Mind program gives your most vulnerable patients access to the non-COVID-19 lab testing they need in an environment with enhanced safety measures.

-Send your patients who are 60 years of age or older, are pregnant, or have underlying medical conditions to their nearest Quest location during the first hour of each day for VIP care.Find Your Closest Quest
+Send your patients who are 60 years of age or older, are pregnant, or have underlying medical conditions to their nearest Quest conditions to their nearest Quest location for VIP care during dedicated time each day.Find Your Closest Quest

 The Peace of Mind Program

 aims to give our most vulnerable patients access to the lab testing they need with VIP care.

 Quest can conduct drug monitoring services for your patients in our PSCs to help maintain regular testing routines during the pandemic.